Mercenary: UN concerns over legality of PMCs

 The United Nations questions whether PMC soldiers are sufficiently accountable for their war zone actions.
 A common argument for using PMCs (used by the PMCs themselves), is that PMCs may be able to help combat genocide and civilian slaughter where the UN or other countries are unwilling or unable to intervene.
 Yet, after considering using PMCs to support UN operations, Kofi Annan, the Secretary-General of the United Nations, decided against it.

 In October 2007, the United Nations released a two-year study that stated, that although hired as "security guards", private contractors were performing military duties.
 The report found that the use of contractors such as Blackwater was a "new form of mercenary activity" and illegal under international law.

 Most countries, including the United States and the United Kingdom, are not signatories to the 1989 United Nations Mercenary Convention banning the use of mercenaries.
-A spokesman for the U.S. Mission to U.N. denied that Blackwater security guards were mercenaries, saying "Accusations that U.S. government-contracted security guards, of whatever nationality, are mercenaries is inaccurate and demeaning to men and women who put their lives on the line to protect people and facilities every day."
+A spokesman for the US Mission to the UN denied that Blackwater security guards were mercenaries, saying "Accusations that U.S. government-contracted security guards, of whatever nationality, are mercenaries is inaccurate and demeaning to men and women who put their lives on the line to protect people and facilities every day."